psfoley/openfl/docs/running_the_federation.certificates.rst

     .. note::

-    Certificates can be created for each project workspace.
+       Different certificates can be created for each project workspace.

 .. _install_certs:

-Before you run the federation make sure you have installed |productName| :ref:`using these instructions <install_initial_steps>` on every node (i.e. aggregator and collaborators), are in the correct Python virtual environment, and are in the correct directory for the :ref:`project workspace <creating_workspaces>`.
+.. _install_certs_agg:

 On the Aggregator Node
 ######################

+Before you run the federation make sure you have activated a Python virtual environment (e.g. :code:`conda activate`), installed the |productName| package
+:ref:`using these instructions <install_initial_steps>`, and are in the correct directory for the :ref:`project workspace <creating_workspaces>`.

 1. Change directory to the path for your project's workspace: